hyossid/crypto-vwap/readme.md

 6. **Hasura console** : This console is for DB monitoring for good development experience.
 It also tracks schema migration

-## **Rationale behind design**
-- For calculating VWAP, we have to use transaction supporting library & database, thats how I came across with `slonik` and `postgres` to use RDB.
-For calculating VWAP, SQL is much reliable than other query languages so decided to use RDB `Postgres`
-- Data streaming usually requires buffer.
-However, assuming each record is 0.1KB, and rate seems to be maximum 50 records per second in websocket.
-0.1 * 50 * 100000 (approximate 1day) = 500MB per day, 50 * 4 = 200 QPS for postgres is not heavy either read/write.
-- Isolation level of read-commited is enough since we have `tickers_validation_timestamp` table for tracking last updated timestamp.
-Which means, each asynchronous process in `rest-worker` does not process other data outside their data boundary.
-- Hasura is a graphql engine, but it is really a good tool to track migration, monitor DB and run SQL without using independent tool such as pgadmin, datagrip.
-- Using docker-compose rather than k8s since this is single-host deployment and simple.

 ## Getting started

 **Make sure port 3003(api), 61790(hasura), 61791(postgres) is not in use**